slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"It takes a very long time to become young."
 -- Pablo Picasso*

+> *"Everybody wants to go to heaven, but nobody wants to die."
+-- Anonymous*

-> *"Everyone wants to live long but, no ones wants to be called old."
+> *"Every one desires to live long, but no one would be old."
--- Saying*
+-- Jonathan Swift*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 Theer was no transitional period."
 -- Stan Ulam*